 Impressively, according to EA, EA Black Box's newcomer franchise Skate (PS3, X360) bested established competitor Tony Hawk's Proving Ground (PS2, PS3, X360, Wii, NDS) by a considerable margin.
-"Despite the fact we launched on three fewer platforms," CFO Warren Jensen pointed out, "Skate outsold Tony Hawk 2 to 1."nope
+"Despite the fact we launched on three fewer platforms," CFO Warren Jensen pointed out, "Skate outsold Tony Hawk 2 to 1."

 EA Partners, the company's division for distribution of games from independent developers, posted strong results earlier today.
 In the conference call, CEO John Riccitiello singled out several EA Partners titles as contributing factors.
 "Rock Band, Orange Box, and Crysis all exceeded expectations," he said.